NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 -------------------------------------------------

-In both this and the next sections we will work with LRO NAC images taken close to the Lunar South Pole, at a latitude of 85° South (the tool was tested on equatorial regions as well).
+In both this and the next sections we will work with LRO NAC images taken close to the Lunar South Pole, at a latitude of 85 degrees South (the tool was tested on equatorial regions as well).
 We will use four images, M139939938LE, M139946735RE, M173004270LE, and M122270273LE.